 Respect, enjoy and sustain the amazing habitats and species in the Plymouth Sound and Estuaries

-The Plymouth Sound & Estuaries has a rich cultural heritage that is intimately tied to the sea.
+The Plymouth Sound and Estuaries has a rich cultural heritage that is intimately tied to the sea.
 It hosts the largest naval base in Western Europe and offers great opportunities for recreation, industry and innovation but it’s also home to a surprisingly vibrant and diverse marine environment.
 It’s a designated Marine Protected Area – or ‘MPA’ – because it hosts some of Europe’s most threatened marine species and habitats.
 We have an opportunity to conserve this precious area for future generations to benefit.

 Your guide to the MPA